 • VMware HCX+

-If you don’t see your license here, click here our blog post to see which license is recommended for you.
+If you don’t see your license here, connect with one of our VMware experts for guidance.

 Let’s discuss the two core offerings moving forward, VMware Cloud Foundation (VCF) And VMware vSphere Foundation (VVF).